canonical/cluster-api-k8s/test/e2e/README.md

 - aws
 - ck8s-bootstrap
 - ck8s-control-plane
-kustomize_substitutions:
-  EXP_CLUSTER_RESOURCE_SET: "true" # todo(eac): revisit these exp. features
-  EXP_MACHINE_POOL: "true"
-  CAPA_EKS_IAM: "false"
-  CAPA_EKS_ADD_ROLES: "false"
-  AWS_B64ENCODED_CREDENTIALS: ""
 ```

-Tilt will know how to run the aws provider controllers because the `cluster-api-provider-aws` repository has a `tilt-provider.json` file at it's root.
+Tilt will know how to run the aws provider controllers because the `cluster-api-provider-aws` repository has a `tilt-provider.yaml` file at it's root.
 Canonical Kubernetes also provides this file at the root of the repository.
 The CK8s provider names, ck8s-bootstrap and ck8s-control-plane, are defined in CK8's `tilt-provider.yaml` file.

 Next, you have to customize the variables that will be substituted into the cluster templates applied by the tests (these are under `test/e2e/data/infrastructure-aws`).
 You can customize the variables in the `test/e2e/config/ck8s-aws.yaml` file under the `variables` key.